 Objectives

 A friend suggested this one: an app that helps a group decide where to eat by presenting restaurant options one at a time until everyone agrees.
-It drew on everything built before it — Lambda backends, React frontends, SMS messaging, and Cognito authentication — and pushed into new territory on top.
+It drew on everything built before it — Lambda backends, React frontends, SMS messaging, and Cognito authentication — and introduced GCP integration for the first time.

 Lessons

 Choosee was my first time working with Google Cloud Platform and the Places API.
-Setting up a GCP account, learning the billing model, and integrating a non-AWS service into an otherwise AWS-native stack was a useful exercise in not assuming everything lives in one cloud.
+Setting up a GCP account, learning the billing model, and integrating the Places API into an otherwise AWS-native stack was a practical lesson in cloud agnosticism.

 Diagram